Colin Kaepernick is a case in point.

 Whites have a tendency to look at blacks and see just one color.
 But there's a whole range of skin tones there, and with them come a range of psychological dynamics.

-Witness the treatment accorded Clarence Thomas, and Walter Williams, and Thomas Sowell.
-(It takes an awfully strong person to withstand that.)
+Witness the treatment accorded Clarence Thomas, Walter Williams, and Thomas Sowell.
+(It takes a strong person to withstand that.)

-So, don't be too hard on Colin Kaepernick.
+So don't be too hard on Colin Kaepernick.
 Bear in mind, Kaepernick was brought up in a white family in Turlock, California, which is 1.7% black.
-Most of his exposure to blacks growing up undoubtedly came from reading about them committing crimes and rioting and so on.
-So at a certain level, he's probably almost as scared of blacks as most whites are.
+Much of his early impressions of blacks undoubtedly came from reading about them committing crimes and rioting and so on.
+So at a certain level, he may be almost as scared of blacks as most whites are.

 Listen to Kaepernick for a minute or so in this interview, and note his vaguely black accent.
 When did he pick that up?
 He certainly didn't grow up speaking that way.
 It's an affectation, every bit as phony as Obama's black accent.